 James Hogg is a ghostwriter, biographer and collaborator specialising in sport and entertainment.

 Born in the Yorkshire Dales, he began his writing career whilst working at the Yorkshire County Cricket Club where he spent several years masquerading as the club's commercial manager.

 In between failed attempts at securing sponsors James wrote two acclaimed biographies whilst at Headingley.
 The first, What's the Bleeding Time? disclosed the life and times of the actor and naturalist James Robertson Justice and featured a foreword by H.R.H The Duke of Edinburgh.
 The second, Little Ern, the authorised biography of Ernie Wise (Pan Mac, 2011), was a collaboration with the writer of Hellraisers, Robert Sellers, as was James’s next book, Hello Darlings! - the authorised biography of Kenny Everett (Bantam Press, 2013).

-In 2015 James approached the actor and explorer, Brian Blessed, about the possibility producing a conversational memoir bringing to the fore Brian's unmistakable personality and his skills as a raconteur.
-The result, Absolute Pandemonium (Pan Mac, Oct 2015), was an immediate best-seller and has spawned a sequal called There's a Panther in my Kitchen (Pan Mac) that will be published towards the end 2017.
+In 2015 James approached the actor and explorer, Brian Blessed, about the possibility of collaborating on a memoir and bringing to the fore Brian's unique personality and skills as a raconteur.
+The result, Absolute Pandemonium (Pan Mac, Oct 2015), was an immediate best-seller and has spawned a sequal called There's a Panther in my Kitchen (Pan Mac, Nov 2017).

-His most recent collaboration - the Johnny Herbert memoir What Doesn't Kill You (Transworld, Nov 2016) - was longlisted for Autobiography of the Year at the Cross British Sports Book Awards and was one of the biggest selling motorsport books of 2016.
+His most recent collaborations include the Johnny Herbert memoir What Doesn't Kill You (Transworld, Nov 2016), which was longlisted at the Cross British Sports Book Awards, and Strongman, the autobiography of the World's Strongest Man, Eddie Hall (Ebury, Oct 2017).